-The engines have a maximum power output of approximately 4,835 horsepower.
-The engines have a rated heat input of 27 million British thermal units per hour (mmBtu/hour).
-The normal rated capacities of the engines are a function of facility and gas transmission demand.
+The engine has a maximum power output of approximately 4,835 horsepower.
+The engine has a rated heat input of 27 million British thermal units per hour (mmBtu/hour).
+The normal rated capacity of the engine is a function of facility and gas transmission demand.
 The engine operating parameters were recorded and averaged for each test run.
 Refer to Appendix D for operating data recorded during testing.